Cenotia/yii2-fa-icon-selector/README.md

 	<?php echo $form->field($model, 'cat_icon')->widget(FaiconSelector::className()) ?>
 	...

-	what will be stored is the class content generated.
+	//what will be stored is the class content generated.
 For example : fa fa-bank fa-2x

-	So you will just to display like this for example.
+	//So you will just to display like this for example.

 	...
 	<i class="<?= $model->cat_icon ?>"></i>